bluecamel/OctoPrint-Mobile/README.md

 `pyprowl` included from https://github.com/babs/pyrowl/tree/master

-`settings.ini` under the plugin folder or it's coresponding data folder (`.octoprint/data/nautilus`) provides the gcode sequences for most of the functions provided.
+`settings.ini` under the plugin folder or it's corresponding data folder (`.octoprint/data/nautilus`) provides the gcode sequences for most of the functions provided.
 Make sure they are configured properly for your machine.

 ##screenshots
 Setting page (under iOS Settings app)